davidgasquez/handbook/content/health.md

 - [Phrak's Greyskull LP](https://old.reddit.com/r/Fitness/wiki/phraks-gslp) - Introductory lifting program to build familiarity and comfortability with the fundamental barbell movements that are a core component of most strength training routines
 - [Building Muscle](https://www.julian.com/guide/muscle/intro) - Article that cover what the science says about exercising and eating to build muscle.

+## Sleep

+- Stick to a consistent routinne.

 ## Cooking

 - When you have the best and tastiest ingredients, you can cook very simply and the food will be extraordinary because it tastes like what it is.
 Good cooking is no mystery.